 To make mangu, peel and cut green plantains.
 Add the pieces to boiling water and cook until tender (about 20 to 30 minutes).
-Remove and mix with butter and some of the plantain water.
+Remove and mix with butter or oil and some of the plantain water.
 Mash until smooth.
 Mangu is often served with sauteed red onions, cooked with oil and vinegar.
 The oil and vinegar mixture is sometimes added when mashing the plantains.

 #6 Fried ripe plantain

 Fried ripe plantains have a very different taste and texture to the green plantain.
 They are much sweeter and softer so they aren’t able to be crispy.
 But, they are so good as a sweet burst in sandwiches, with sada roti, or in any savory meal.